ArthurDanjou/website/src/content/uses.md

 ::grid-section{title="Editors & Terminal"}

   :::grid-slot{title="Visual Studio Code & Co"}
     VSCode has been my main editor for 2 years now and is my favorite one.
-I also use the Jetbrains Toolbox
+I also use the JetBrains Toolbox
   :::

   :::grid-slot{title="Warp"}